benjymous/annotations/sandman/sandman.10.md

   We do not know, but will learn, what a dream vortex is.

-### Page 6-7

-- First known appearances of Miranda and Rose Walker, who will be very important to this storyline, and Mr. Jack Holdaway, who will not.
-It will be confirmed later that Rose is in fact the person Judy was talking to on page 6 of [issue 6](sandman.06.md).

 ### Page 6

 > [marginThumb] ![page 06](thumbnails/sandman.10/page06.jpg)

+- First known appearances of Miranda and Rose Walker, who will be very important to this storyline, and, on the next page, Mr. Jack Holdaway, who will not.
+It will be confirmed later that Rose is in fact the person Judy was talking to on page 6 of [issue 6](sandman.06.md).

 - #### Panel 2